Connection times in large ad-hoc mobile networks: Long-time investigations for the random waypoint model

-where we now preferred the notation $\langle f, P\rangle $ for the integral of a function $f$ with respect to a measure $P$.
-This ends the proof of Lemma~\ref{lem-ergodic}(i) with the identification of the limit $p_*^{\ssup\diamond}$ as the right-hand side of \eqref{ergodlimit}.
+This ends the proof of Lemma~\ref{lem-ergodic} with the identification of the limit $p_*^{\ssup\diamond}$ as the right-hand side of \eqref {ergodlimit}.

-\subsection{Proof of Theorem~\ref{thm-longtimebound}}
+\subsection{Proof of Theorem~\texorpdfstring{ \ref{thm-longtimebound}}{1.6}}

-Now we turn to the proof of Theorem~\ref{thm-longtimebound}, i.e., we prove the upper bound for the downwards deviations of the normalized connection time, $\frac 1T\tau_T^{\ssup{>,*}}$, for the RWP in the limit $T\to\infty$.
-Let us abbreviate $\tau_T^{\ssup{>,*}}$ by $\tau_T$.
-We are going to give an explicit upper bound for the probability of the event $\{\tau_T\leq T p\}$ for any $p\in(0,p_*^{\ssup>})$.
+Now we turn to the proof of Theorem~\ref{thm-longtimebound}, that is, we prove the upper bound for the downwards deviations of the normalised connection time, $\frac{1}T\tau_T^{\ssup{>,*}}$, for the RWP in the limit $T\to\infty$.
+Let us abbreviate $\tau_T^{\ssup {>,*}}$ by $\tau_T$.
+We are going to give an explicit upper bound for the probability of the event $\{\tau_T\leq T p\}$ for any $p\in (0,p_*^{\ssup>})$.
 In order to formulate it, we need to introduce some more notation, which mostly stems from the theory of large deviations.
 See \cite{DemboZeitouni98} for more about this theory.

 As a consequence of Lemma~\ref{lem-mixing}, also $(Z_{j-1},Z_j)_{j\in \N}$ is a $\psi$-mixing and bounded Markov chain.
 As a nice consequence, we now have a large-deviation principle (LDP) for the empirical pair measure of the $Z_n$, defined as